Alexander Sutherland Returns to Full-Time Practice After Three Years as Advocate Depute

 Ayla also has experience of regulatory proceedings, having conducted substantive hearings for the Nursing and Midwifery Council and Scottish Social Services Council.

 Katharine Muir called to the Bar in 2022 after 6 years as a solicitor in private practice.
-She is currently on maternity leave.
 She has a varied civil practice which includes professional regulation, clinical negligence, product liability, judicial review, defamation, construction litigation and contractual disputes.
 She appears regularly in the Sheriff Courts and Court of Session and has been instructed in group proceedings.

 Katharine has a particular interest in product liability.
 She has worked on some of the most high-profile product liability cases in Scotland as solicitor and since coming to the Bar.
 She has also advised manufacturers on product compliance and safety, labelling and advertising.